Reviewed and updated for accuracy on July 10, 2019 by Dr. Hanie Elfenbein, DVM, PhD

-Diabetes in dogs is not a death sentence.
-It takes dedication, but your dog can still live a long, happy life.
-Diabetes means that the body is unable to use glucose (sugar) appropriately.
+Having canine diabetes means that a dog’s body is unable to use glucose (sugar) appropriately.
 This leads to high levels of sugar in the blood, which can cause many health problems.

 Causes of Canine Diabetes

-In dogs, Type I diabetes is caused by destruction of insulin producing cells in the pancreas.
+In dogs, Type I diabetes is caused by the destruction of insulin-producing cells in the pancreas.
 These cells die as a result of inflammation of the pancreas, known as pancreatitis.
 Some dog breeds are predisposed to chronic pancreatitis and diabetes, including Keeshonds and Samoyeds.

 Symptoms of Diabetes in Dogs

-Diabetes can cause high pressure within the eye, known as glaucoma.
+Diabetes in dogs can also cause high pressure within the eye, known as glaucoma.
 In humans, glaucoma is painful, often described as a bad headache that won't go away.
 Dogs can lose vision or even need to have one or both eyes removed due to severe glaucoma that results from diabetes.

-Diabetes is a chronic disease.
-This means that it can be managed over a long period of time.
-However, treatment may change over time.
-Your veterinarian will monitor your dog's blood glucose, performing a blood glucose curve, taking measurements every one to two hours over 12 to 24 hours.
-Your veterinarian is looking to see how high your dog's blood sugar gets and then how low it drops.
+Your veterinarian is looking to see how high your dog's blood sugar gets, and then how low it drops.
 This indicates how well the body is responding to insulin and will be periodically reevaluated throughout your dog's life.

 Diabetic Emergency in Dogs